 - Cookie Autodelete – this automatically removes cookies that are not needed in the browser.

-- uMatrix – this gives you overall control to all the requests that are monitoring you as you jump from site to site.
+- uMatrix – this gives you overall control of all the requests that are monitoring you as you jump from site to site.
 This requires intensive configuration.

 - uBlock Origin – this is one of the most effective browser-based ad blockers out there.
 It also safeguards you against unwanted tracking.